freedomofpress/securedrop/docs/backup_and_restore.rst

 encourage Journalists to delete regularly unneeded submissions from the *Journalist Interface*.

-.. tip:: Although it varies, the average throughput of a Tor Hidden Service is
+.. tip:: Although it varies, the average throughput of an onion service is
          about 150 kB/s, or roughly 4 hours for 2GB.
 Plan your backup and
          restore accordingly.